When you first embark on the journey on owning your first chinchilla, you may be curious if chinchillas like to be held.

-Make sure not to just give your chinchilla treat without any behavior associated with being touched, held or cuddled.
+Make sure not to just give your chinchilla treats without any behavior associated with being touched, held, or cuddled.

-You want to associate being handled by you as the best thing in the world!
+You want to associate being handled and held by you as the best thing in the world!

 You want to put your chinchilla in the most relaxed state of mind as possible!

 This is how you start conditioning your chinchilla to love being held and understanding that you can be trusted.

 Now, I want to move into one of my secrets for increasing the chances of your chinchilla loving to be held or handled with frequency and how to do it quickly.

 Use A Playpen To Expedite The Process And To Condition Your Chinchilla To Enjoy Being Held

 I have mentioned this plenty of times in other posts on this site.

 Using a recommended and safe chinchilla playpen can take your relationship to the next level with your chinchilla.